lmorg/murex/README.md

     }] }

-_murex_ also supports several different styles of completion suggestion "popups" to cater for different scenarios (demo below) as well as built in support for jumping to files within nested directories quickly and easely:
+_murex_ also supports several different styles of completion suggestion "popups" to cater for different scenarios (demo above) as well as built in support for jumping to files within nested directories quickly and easily:

     cat [ctrl+f]app.g[return]
     # same as typing: cat config/app.go